Skip to main content

 The Fishpool and Pimhole Bee Active Travel Scheme was consulted on during 2022.
 Since then, the scheme has been extensively reviewed, to provide the best quality scheme for residents.

 Phase one of the scheme is already underway and due to complete during the summer.
-The second phase of construction is due to start during the autumn.
+The second phase of construction is due to start during the autumn following on from the two community briefing days which were held on 7 and 8 July.
+Both these sessions provided residents with the opportunity to be updated on and ask questions about the final plans for the phase 2 scheme.

 This investment in Fishpool and Pimhole will: